Skip to main content

 • Pandemic preparedness

-Mark’s research specialism is in international law and infectious diseases, notably pandemic influenza preparedness and access to vaccines, and the law of international organisations.
-He has published extensively on access to pandemic vaccine, including on issues of vaccine procurement for developing countries and equitable access models.
+Mark’s research specialism is in international law and infectious diseases, notably pandemic preparedness and response, and the law of international organisations.
+He has published extensively on access to medicines, including on issues of vaccine procurement for developing countries and equitable access models, access and benefit sharing (ABS), and governance arrangements in global health.

 PhD supervision